Yara-p/Yara-p/README.md

 # Hi, I'm Yangwenyu (Yara)! 👋

-I'm a Data Analytics Engineering graduate student at Northeastern University with experience as a Business Research Analyst and in healthcare and e-commerce projects.
+I’m a Data Analytics Engineering graduate student at Northeastern University with experience as a Business Research Analyst and in healthcare and e-commerce projects.
 I specialize in leveraging data for insights and decision-making, with expertise in machine learning, data visualization, and database management.

 ---